-- Close with professional but warm sign-off and a signature. (i.e Best, Kindest regards, Sincerely, Cheers, etc.)
+- Close with a professional but warm sign-off and a signature. (i.e., Best, Kindest regards, Sincerely, Cheers, etc.)

 Since the shipped package usually represents the end of the transaction for most customers, packaging inserts can be a great place to ask for a product review or for customers to share their experience on social media.

-Frank Body, a coffee-based body scrub encourages social interaction at almost every touch point.
-This includes adding an insert which further bolsters their brand and a request to share their experience on social media.
+Frank Body, a coffee-based body scrub, encourages social interaction at almost every touch point.
+This includes adding an insert that further bolsters its brand and a request for customers to share their experience on social media.

-As a result, Frank Body has built a massive community (684k on Instagram) of fans promoting their product and providing social proof to others, increasing Frank Body’s brand exposure.
+As a result, Frank Body has built a massive community of fans (808,000 on Instagram) promoting their product and providing social proof to others, increasing Frank Body’s brand exposure.

 Slyde Handboards also includes a packaging insert to encourage social media sharing.
-They use the insert to let customers know that their discount offer will be sent to their email, which engages user on yet another digital platform.
+It uses the insert to let customers know their discount offer will be sent to their email, which engages users on yet another digital platform.